skrey/yellow-extensions/features/README.md

 Features
 ========

-The following features are official:
+The following features are available:

 * [Blog](https://github.com/datenstrom/yellow-extensions/tree/master/features/blog):
   Blog for your website.